-- Held a community meeting for individuals in the Knoxville service area to receive feedback about the kinds of services needed in the region and how the community would like services to be delivered.
-As a direct result of the community meeting, a plan was developed for redistributing provision of services in the counties and service areas among three grantees.
-Communication Center for the Deaf and Hard of Hearing, BridgesTN, and Partnership Deaf and Hard of Hearing Services all added several counties as part of their service area in exchange for an increase in their state funding. - Provided extensive self-advocacy training for those who are Deaf, Deaf-Blind, or Hard of Hearing, businesses, families of those who are Deaf, Deaf-Blind, or Hard of Hearing and community partners across the State to assist individuals in developing strategies to address communication issues related to accessing services offered by businesses, community agencies, state agencies and medical providers.
+- activities, events, outreach and advocacy efforts were provided extensively to individuals who were previously unable to access services. - Completed a statewide needs assessment by collaborating with customers who are Deaf, Deaf_Blind, and Hard of Hearing and grantee Directors.
+As part of this needs assessment process, grantee Directors collaborated to host a virtual statewide meeting for Deaf, Deaf_Blind, and Hard of Hearing customers.
+This meeting provided an opportunity for stakeholders to provide feedback regarding their needs and service provision. - Established a committee made up of Council members and community stakeholders to evaluate and rewrite Council bylaws.
+The new Council bylaws were approved and implemented November 2021. - Sponsored the first Deaf Leadership Training workshop, "Parliamentary Procedure and Robert's Rules of Order".
+Workshop was facilitated by a Deaf instructor from the University of Tennessee. - Provided extensive self-advocacy training for those who are Deaf, Deaf-Blind, or Hard of Hearing, businesses, families of those who are Deaf, Deaf-Blind, or Hard of Hearing and community partners across the State to assist individuals in developing strategies to address communication issues related to accessing services offered by businesses, community agencies, state agencies and medical providers.
 Included in these trainings was information about the Americans with Disabilities Act (ADA), and how to determine whether Video Remote Interpreting Services are an appropriate fit to provide effective communication.
-TCDDBHH is continuing this work with six (6) community centers to provide more educational workshops focused on understanding and learning how to choose between onsite interpreters and video remote interpreting at local hospitals. - The Mental Health Task Force, a TCDDBHH sponsored initiative, continued to meet monthly to address the needs of people who are Deaf, Deaf-Blind, and Hard of Hearing and trying to access mental health and substance abuse assistance.
+TCDDBHH is continuing this work with six (6) community centers to provide more educational workshops focused on understanding and learning how to advocate for effective communication, whether that be on-site interpreters or video remote interpreting at local hospitals. - The Mental Health Task Force, a TCDDBHH sponsored initiative, continued to meet throughout the year to address the needs of people who are Deaf, Deaf-Blind, and Hard of Hearing and trying to access mental health and substance abuse assistance.
 The task force involved Council Members, representatives from the Deaf, Deaf-Blind, and Hard of Hearing communities, sign language interpreters, and mental health and substance abuse treatment providers.
-The Mental Health Task Force developed a training that will be offered to providers across the state in 2022.
-Trainings will address the unique needs of people who are Deaf, Deaf-Blind, and Hard of Hearing in both inpatient and outpatient mental health settings. - Facilitated community discussions to learn concerns and gather feedback from Deaf, Deaf-Blind, and Hard of Hearing consumers on how to improve statewide services.
-Information was reported back to TCDDBHH Council members and community centers on their behalf.
-Support was provided to grantee agencies to provide Technology and Deaf Culture workshops.
+The Mental Health Task Force developed a training that will be offered to providers across the state.
+Trainings will address the unique needs of people who are Deaf, Deaf-Blind, and Hard of Hearing in both inpatient and outpatient mental health settings.